sujal-0611/MLlabs/Lab3.md

 ```

 **Exercise 3.1**: What are each of these libraries and functions used for?
+Tensorflow is used for machine learning tasks, keras is a api for tensorflow, sequential from keras.models is a class for feedforward task in RNNs.

+Layers in keras such as embedding, LSTM, and Dense, embedding layer converts integer encoded text into vector representations capturing semantic relationships, LSTM is a type of RNN layer designed to capture long range dependencies in sequences, Dense is a fully connected layer used for prediction and output.

+Keras.losses is a module which has loss many loss functions, loss functions calculate the error between the predicted values and actual values.
+SparseCategoricalCrossentropy is specifically designed for multi-class classification problems where labels are integer-encoded, such as in language modeling.

+keras.optimzers is a module with algorithms for optimizing the weights of the model to minimze the loss.
+We are using ADAM (Adaptive Moment Estimation optimizer), It is an optimization algorithm commonly used in deep learning.
+It is an extension of the stochastic gradient descent (SGD) algorithm and is designed to update the weights of a neural network during training.

+Then, we are using numpy, a library in python to play with numbers and array manipulation.
 ## Part 4: Preparing the Dataset

 We'll be using a text dataset for our language model.
 You can use any text data you like, but for this lab, let's use 'The Complete Works of William Shakespeare'.